Is My Relationship Making Me Depressed And Anxious?

 It is good to be aware of the signs and symptoms of depression and anxiety and to know many of the triggers.
 The reality is there are many different triggers for the onset of depression and/or anxiety.
 The question I am asking is as follows: “Is it possible for one’s relationship(s) to trigger depression and/or anxiety?
 The answer is yes.
 What we know is that distress in relationships of all kinds can trigger sadness and feelings of worry or fear.
 We are relational beings that need connection and closeness not just because it feels good but also for survival.
 As a result, depression can occur when we are disconnected or in conflict with a loved one whether that be our spouse, partner, or family member.
 We can feel anxious and fearful during times of uncertainty in a relationship.

 The point I am making is that we are interdependent to the extent that our emotional well being, indeed our very survival, is dependent on our relationships.
-If a relationship can bring us joy and peace it can also trigger depression and anxiety.
+If a relationship can bring us joy and peace it can also bring us depression and anxiety.
 If you believe that you are depressed or anxious as a result of a relationship difficulty in your life rest assured that there is help.
 The counselors at Crossroads understand that those suffering with depression and anxiety are hurting and just want to feel better.
 We have helped many in our Phoenix and Scottsdale Relationship Centers to learn the skills and tools they need to not only combat depression and anxiety but to also have healthier relationships.

 We believe that the best buffer against depression and anxiety is having safe, secure, loving, trusting, and connected relationship(s) with others.
 This does not mean that those who have great relationships will never experience sadness or fear.
 What it means is that we are all stronger and more resilient when we know someone has our back.
-When we know that we are not alone.
-This is the goal of relational depression and anxiety counseling through Crossroads.
-It is for you to know that you are not alone.

 We are here to help you in the relationships that mean and matter the most.
 If you believe that a relationship of yours is triggering depression or anxiety in your life, and if you are ready take control then contact our Phoenix and Scottsdale Relationship Center to learn how we can help.